kxk302/MACS2/README.txt

    ./scripts/split_peaks_file.sh <EXTSIZE>

-   This shell script calls ./scripts/split_peaks_file.py for each "_peaks.xls" file, and generates 24 files (chromosomes 1 to 22, X and Y), in the same folder as the "_peaks.xls" file.
+   This shell script calls ./scripts/split_peaks_file.py for each "_peaks.xls" file, and generates 24 .bed files (chromosomes 1 to 22, X and Y), in the same folder as the "_peaks.xls" file.

    Run split_peaks_file.sh with <EXTSIZE> set to 25, 35, 50, 75, 100, 150, and 200.